 How many Quads are there?

-You'd be surprised to know how many people have never thought of it - that the name "Quad" is a number four.
+You'd be surprised how many people have never thought of it - that the name "Quad" is the number four.

-Without our Quads we would not be able to stand - we would buckle at the knees.
-Some people do, because the Quads have issues.
+Without Quads we would not be able to stand - we would buckle at the knees.
+Some people do, because their Quads have issues.

 The four Quadricep muscles work together to straighten (extend) the knee joint.
 If they don't work, the knee cannot straighten.

 One of them, Rectus Femoris, is also a hip flexor.
 The other three, Vastus L., Vastus I., and Vastus M. (see image) attach on the femur (thigh bone) and at the patella tendon (below knee cap).

 These muscles also support and stabilize the knee ligaments so the knee does not torque - that's critical.
 Any knee joint that is too loose or wobbly (due to weak Quads) has a higher chance of wearing out the Meniscus, the knee cartilage.
 That is why it's so important for knee health to strengthen your Quads.

 Most of the time, we see weakness in the Quads.

 However, occasionally, especially in inconsistent athletes and weekend warriors, we also deal with tightness and tension.
 Runner's knee is one such injury caused by weak Quads getting too tight.

 In such cases, we have both: weakness and tension.